Humming-Owl/Easy-Whitehole/README.md

 # IMPORTANT NOTES

 - For absolute beginners **Whitehole Despag** is the one recommeded.
 When you get more familiarized with SMG modding you can test the other editors.
+- **Whitehole Despag** will update the Object Database automatically each time you run the program (don't worry about updating it manually).
+- **Whitehole for SMG1** is only used for its Scenario editor that works with SMG1.
+- **Whitehole Despag** does not render gravity areas because the gravity rendering has never been accurate on any Whitehole.
 - **Whitehole v1.7** can't open Galaxies that have unused zones.
 You have to manually delete unused zones of a Galaxy.

   *As a quick workaround*, open the Galaxy you can't open on **Whitehole v1.7** in **Whitehole Despag** and immediately hit **Save** (`File > Save`), then, you will be able to open said Galaxy on **Whitehole v1.7**.